Tunbridge & Tunbridge

-Tunbridge & Tunbridge is an architectural partnership in Townsville, Queensland, Australia.
-It consisted of Walter Howard Tunbridge and his brother Oliver Tunbridge.
+Tunbridge & Tunbridge was a prominent architectural firm in North Queensland, Australia.
+It was founded by architect and serviceman Walter Howard Tunbridge with his younger brother Oliver Allan Tunbridge joining him in Townsville in 1887.

+Architect Charles Dalton Lynch joined the firm in 1899, becoming partner in 1902.
+The firm was known as Tunbridge, Tunbridge & Lynch for a time.
 A number of their works are now heritage-listed.

 History

-Walter Howard Tunbridge was born and trained in England as an architect.
+Walter Tunbridge was born and trained in England as an architect.
 In 1884 he migrated to Australia and worked for Rooney Brothers in Townsville.
 He left to establish his own practice in 1886 and invited his younger brother, Oliver, to join him in 1887.
-This partnership subsequently became an important architectural and civil engineering firm in North Queensland.
+This partnership subsequently became an important architectural and civil engineering firm in North Queensland, eventually establishing offices across Townsville, Cairns, Charters Towers and eventually Rockhampton.